Where operators learn the layer above orchestration.

 Monthly transmissions from the design-partner stage.

 One transmission a month.
 Plain text.
-Three things: a field report from discovery conversations, a pattern we are seeing across distributors and contract manufacturers, and one thing we built into the product that month.
+Three things: a field report from discovery conversations, a pattern we are seeing across the operators we're talking to, and one thing we built into the product that month.
 No tracking pixels.
 No marketing automation.

 What we recommend operators read.